Last updated on

 Believe it or not, the majority of Google search happens on mobile devices — not on desktop or laptops.
 For that reason, Google actually prioritizes the domain authority and quality of the mobile version of a website before it does the desktop version.

-Which means that if your website looks great on desktop but terrible on mobile, your rankings are going to suffer.
+This means that if your website looks great on desktop but terrible on mobile, your rankings are going to suffer.
 In today’s SEO climate, you must have a website that’s built for mobile and desktop — not one or the other.

 You can use this tool to check whether your website adjusts to the device visitors view it on or not.
 All Carrot websites are optimized for mobile and desktop and tablet.